oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 * Set up the workshop environment.
 * Provision an ADW instance.
 * Load data from local files.
-* Load data from public Object Storage buckets.
+* Load and analyze JSON data.
-* Load data from private Object Storage buckets.
+* Link to data from public and private Object Storage buckets.
 * Query both the Data Warehouse and the Data Lake (Oracle Object Storage buckets) from within ADW.
-* _Use Oracle Machine Learning Notebooks to view and analyze the data from ADW and the Data Lake ????_.

 ### Prerequisites